KazanExpress/omnic/README.md

-# apic
+# omnic
-Epic declarative API Client
+A declarative API client based on fetch